Bandwidth’s Direct Link ServiceFollow

 How can I enable DLS?

 To enable this service, please contact your Account Manager.
 Not sure who your Account Manager is?
 Please open a ticket with your Bandwidth Support Team or hit us up at (855) 864-7776!
+Once you’re ready to move forward, please complete the Bandwidth DLS Interconnection webform.

 Was this article helpful?